-The proposed project site is specifically along Arboretum Drive within the section between State House Road and Ring Road Kileleshwa, right opposite Crawford Business Park.
+The proposed project site is specifically along School Lane and Matundu Lane.
 The general area has a mix of various land uses including but not limited to residential, commercial, offices, educational institutions, hotels and restaurants, recreation, religious purposes, car bazaars, and government institutions/offices.
-In the immediate neighbourhood is Crawford Business Park (opposite the project site), offices, residential houses, and University of Nairobi Enterprises.
-Further in the area is Arboretum gardens, State house Girls secondary school, State House and University of Nairobi hostels and facilities.